 Although the man was able to move and have sleep-wake cycles, damage to his brain left him unable to communicate with the people around him.
 That was until doctors gave him a drug normally used as a sedative.
 Doctors discovered, after doing brain scans, that the drug reactivated regions in the man’s brain, allowing him to follow commands and to communicate.

 For our New York readers, this story should highlight two important facts.
-The first is that brain injuries can have a serious and even debilitating affect on someone's life.
-The second is that new treatments are being developed everyday to help combat the impact a brain injury can have.
+The first is that brain injuries can have a serious and even debilitating effect on someone’s life.
+The second is that new treatments are being developed every day to help combat the impact a brain injury can have.
 The case above should give hope to our readers that newer treatments could be just over the horizon, making brain injuries less disabling down the road.

 Source: Discovery News, “Man in ‘Minimally Conscious State’ Suddenly Speaks,” Agata Blaszczak Boxe, Jan.
 7, 2015